-The GFG Foundation developed its first national partnership in the UK with the highly acclaimed Industrial Cadets programme, inspired by HRH The Prince of Wales and delivered by the Engineering Development Trust (EDT).
+The GFG Foundation developed its first national partnership in the UK with the highly acclaimed Industrial Cadets programme, inspired by His Majesty King Charles III and delivered by the Engineering Development Trust (EDT).
 The Industrial Cadets programme delivers activities with 9–21-year-olds in schools and the workplace, aiming to provide high quality accredited skills development across science, technology, engineering and maths.

 A critical part of the programme is the involvement of GFG Alliance employees, who are passionate about sharing their knowledge and experience to develop the next generation.

-Over 5,000 students have been supported through this programme by the GFG Foundation, helping young people to learn more about industry and the world of work.
-Feedback clearly shows that these programmes better equip students when making career choices, by giving them skills and practical experiences in industrial workplaces.
+Over 7,000 students have been supported through these programmes by the GFG Foundation, helping young people to learn more about industry and the world of work.

 In partnership with Rewise Learning, over 200 young people have taken part in a ‘Geared up for STEM’ workshops in Newport, South Wales.